 If an officer believes the driver could have taken a substance that impairs their driving ability, this can serve as grounds for arrest.
 But the fact that your case involved a prescription medication (especially if it was taken exactly as prescribed) can serve as a mitigating factor in your case.

-Will I Definitely Lose My License After a DUI?
+Will I Lose My License Following a DUI?

 A DUI conviction can lead to a license suspension of 90 days to four years.
-While there is a chance you may lose your driving privileges after a DUI in Washington, this is not always the case.
-Our Tacoma DUI attorneys will work hard in our efforts to help you maintain your driving privileges.
+While there is a chance you may lose your driving privileges after a DUI in Washington, it’s not always the case.
+Our Tacoma DUI attorneys will work hard in our efforts to assist you with maintaining your driving privileges.

 One step involves going before The Department of Licensing (DOL) to request an administrative hearing.
 The DOL oversees your license and any penalties involving your license status, also called administrative penalties.

-Typically, a license suspension goes into effect 60 days after your arrest.
-But if you act quickly, you can request a DOL administrative hearing.
+Typically, a license suspension goes into effect 60 days following your arrest.
+However, if you act fast, you should be able to request a DOL administrative hearing.
 The DOL charges a non-refundable $375 fee to request an administrative hearing, but it is possible to seek a fee waiver.

-Your DOL hearing provides your defense lawyer with a chance to provide information on the facts in your case in an attempt to clear you of any wrong-doing in the eyes of the DOL.
+Your DOL hearing provides your defense lawyer with a chance to provide information on the facts in your case in an attempt to get rid of any wrong-doing in the eyes of the DOL.
 Our experienced attorneys have been able to help numerous clients retain their driving privileges.

-You can also seek a restricted driver’s license if the hearing does not conclude in your favor.
-Sometimes called an ignition interlock driver’s license, drivers must install and utilize an ignition interlock device which administers BAC testing before allowing the driver to operate the vehicle.
+You can also seek a restricted driver’s license if the hearing doesn’t result in your favor.
+Sometimes called an ignition interlock driver’s license, drivers must install and use an ignition interlock device which administers BAC testing before allowing the driver to operate the vehicle.
 If you secure an ignition interlock license, you will be required to get SR-22 insurance too.
 There are also fees for the installation, rental, and maintenance of the ignition interlock device.

 Hire a Top Tacoma DUI Attorney for DUI Defense Services

-A DUI isn’t just embarrassing; it can also impact your career, your finances and your ability to care for yourself and your family.
+A DUI isn’t just embarrassing; it can also impact your career, your finances and your ability to take care for yourself, as well as your family.
 Individuals who are accused of DUI face the possible loss of their driving privileges, fines and even jail time.
 The effects can be far-reaching, impacting nearly every aspect of your life.

-It’s critical that you trust your case to an experienced Tacoma DUI lawyer who can develop a strategic defense strategy that will maximize your chances of favorable conclusion to your case.
-Our team is committed to helping you put this challenging experience in the past so you can focus on a brighter, better future.
+It’s vital that you trust your case to an expert, like a Tacoma DUI lawyer who can develop a strategic strategy in your defense that will maximize your chances of a favorable conclusion to your specific case.
+We are committed to assisting you in putting this experience in the past so you can focus on a brighter, better future.

-The DUI defense attorneys at The Law Offices of Kevin Trombold, LLC are ready to discuss your case in a confidential consultation session.
-Call 206-382-9200.
+The DUI defense attorneys at our office – The Law Offices of Kevin Trombold, LLC – are eager to discuss your case.
+Call for a confidential consultation at 206-590-7667.